amelmore14/amelmore14/README.md

 ## Hi, Im Allison 👋

+---

+I am a senior at The University of Iowa studying Business Analytics and Information Systems.

+### Current Job

+I am currently on the Health Care Strategy Team at the Univeristy of Iowa Hospital

+---

 <!--
 **amelmore14/amelmore14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.